Hrisha18/Netflix-Analysis/README.md

 GROUP BY genres
 ORDER BY title_count DESC
 LIMIT 10;

--- Titles and Directors of movies with high IMDB scores (>7.5) and high TMDB popularity scores (>80) SELECT t.title, c.name AS director
-FROM titles AS t
-JOIN credits AS c
-ON t.id = c.id
-WHERE t.type = 'Movie'
-AND t.imdb_score > 7.5
-AND t.tmdb_popularity > 80
-AND c.role = 'director';

 -- What were the total number of titles for each year?
 SELECT release_year,